End of life care

 Relatives overnight stay rooms

-If you find yourself in a position where you need to stay unexpectedly, we have 5 overnight stay rooms available at Pinderfields Hospital that provide privacy, dignity and a place to get some well needed rest.
+If you find yourself in a position where you need to stay unexpectedly, we have a small number of overnight stay rooms available at Pinderfields Hospital that provide privacy, dignity and a place to get some well needed rest.
 The rooms, designed for relatives, friends and carers of patients who are in the palliative or critical care stages of their treatment, include drinks making facilities, reclining chairs with bedding and a bathroom.

 Speak to a member of ward staff to access one of these rooms.
 The rooms are available for one nights’ stay and are to be vacated by 11am the following day to allow for cleaning.